jersou/clite-parser/README.md

 [![JSR Score](https://jsr.io/badges/@jersou/clite/score)](https://jsr.io/@jersou/clite)
 [![Built with the Deno Standard Library](https://img.shields.io/badge/Built_with_std-blue?logo=deno)](https://jsr.io/@std)

-**CliteParser generates CLI from classes or ESM modules** (or objects) : each field generates an "option", each method generates a "command" (positional arguments).
+**CliteParser generates CLI from classes or ES modules** (or objects) : each field generates an "option", each method generates a "command" (positional arguments).

-Just write your tool as a class (or as **ESM module**), and call Clite with it...
+Just write your tool as a class (or as **ES module**), and call Clite with it...
 Clite will deserialize the command line in your class/module and launch the right methods/function or display the help...
 Then you can optionally personalize the displayed help or add aliases (for example) to complete your CLI.

-**Example with an ESM module :**
+**Example with an ES module :**

 ![ESM-demo.mjs.png](ESM-demo.mjs.png)